dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You can be comfortable or courageous, but you cannot be both.
+  The tent is a symbol of being transient.
+It's a symbol of being at home, wherever you are.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1201 days)
+## 🌟 Experiences (1202 days)

 ### 🧮 Programming languages